Amabile Choirs of London, Canada

 The Amabile Choirs of London, Canada is a nonprofit organization with the purpose of bringing together young singers from London, Ontario and surrounding areas.
 They are "regarded as among the premiere choral ensembles for children and youth," according to The Canadian Encyclopedia, the national encyclopedia of Canada.

-This family of choirs began in 1985 with John Barron and Brenda Zadorsky founding the Amabile Youth Singers, and has since grown to eight choirs under the direction of seven conductors.
+This family of choirs began in 1985 with John Barron and Brenda Zadorsky founding the Amabile Youth Singers, and has since grown to nine choirs under the direction of eleven conductors.
 The Junior Amabile Singers followed in 1989, and the Amabile Boys Choirs were established in 1990.

 Overview

 Amabile for Girls and Women

-There are five levels of choirs for girls and women within the Amabile organization.
+There are four levels of choirs for girls and women within the Amabile organization.
 The Amabile Da Capo Choir is a training choir welcoming girls aged 8 to 11.
-The aim of Da Capo is to provide a choral venue for young choristers and serve as a training choir for the Junior Amabile Singers.
-Da Capo performs as guests of the more senior Amabile Choirs throughout the season under the direction of Jacquelyn Norman and Wendy Landon.
+Da Capo aimsKatrina Zadorsky to provide a choral venue for young choristers and serve as a training choir for the Junior Amabile Singers.
+Da Capo performs as guests of the more senior Amabile Choirs throughout the season under the direction of Jacquelyn Norman, Tammy Rees, and Rachel Wohlgemut.
 The Junior Amabile Singers (JAS) is an all-female choir for singers aged 9 to 14.
-The JAS are under the direction of Jacquelyn Norman and Wendy Landon.
-The Amabile Youth Singers (AYS) is an all-female choir featuring singers who range in age from 13 to 22.
-Both the AYS and the Women's Ensemble are under the direction of Brenda Zadorsky.
+The JAS are under the direction of Jacquelyn Norman and TammyRees.
+The Amabile Youth Singers - Soprano/Alto (AYS) is an all-female choir featuring singers who range in age from 13 to 21.
+Under the direction of Brenda Zadorsky, and Katrina Zadorsky.
 Prima is the women's choir, open to adult women (over 18), who have highly experienced vocal skills and wish to work on advanced repertoire.
+Under the direction of Brenda Zadorsky and Jacquelyn Norman.
 On occasion, the AYS and Prima will perform together as the Amabile Young Women's Ensemble (AYWE).

 Amabile for Boys and Men

-There are five levels of choirs for boys and men within the Amabile organization.
-The boys' and men's choirs are under the artistic direction of Dr. Carol Beynon and Ken Fleet, with the assistance of Don Sills and Jeff Beynon who work with the TTC and the TCC.
-The Treble Training Choir (TTC) is a training choir welcoming boys ages 8 and up.
+There are four levels of choirs for boys and men within the Amabile organization.
+The boys' and men's choirs are under the artistic direction of Dr. Carol Beynon and Ken Fleet, with the assistance of John Vermue and Danielle Sirek who work with the TTC and Jeff Beynon and Rosemary Bannerman work with the TCC.
+The Treble Training Choir (TTC) is a training choir welcoming boys ages 11-15.
 For many younger boys who audition, this is their first experience with choral singing.
 The Treble Concert Choir (TCC) is an all-boy choir for unchanged voices.
 Boys aged 8 and above with experience singing may audition for this choir but most become part of the training choir first, for one or two years, before joining this group.
-The Amabile Young Men's Ensemble (YM) is an all-male choir for changed voices, made up primarily of young men of high school age.
+The Amabile Youth Singers Tenor/Bass is an all-male choir for changed voices, made up primarily of young men of high school age.
 Primus is the men's ensemble and is made up of adult men (over 18) with advanced vocal skills.
 Primus is pronounced PREE-moose.
-Quite often, the Young Men and Primus perform together as the Amabile Young Men's Ensemble (AYME).
+Quite often, the Youth Singers TB and Primus perform together as the Amabile Young Men's Ensemble (AYME).